DataDog/Dash-2020-UX-workshop-2-scenarios/dash-2020-ux-workshop-2/step2.md

 - [Feature flags](https://featureflags.io) are a way to activate and show some features of an application only for a subset of users.
 They are lightweight and fast to implement in your own code base.
-This comes with some limitations, however, as they are only available from within the application, it cannot protect from bugs in (TODO: missing a word, or not needed?) it cannot prevent a bug from crashing it, potentially for users who don't have the feature flags activaited.
+This comes with some limitations, however, as they are only available from within the application.
+It cannot protect from failures in the infrastructure, or from bug crashing the application, even for users without the feature flags activated.

 - Blue-green deployments are like canary deployments, but switching the whole traffic from one version to the other.
 A canary deployment is usually preferable as are less risky.